nodejs/node/deps/npm/doc/cli/install.md

     npm install <tarball file>
     npm install <tarball url>
     npm install <folder>
-    npm install <name>
+    npm install <name> [--save|--save-dev|--save-optional]
     npm install <name>@<tag>
     npm install <name>@<version>
     npm install <name>@<version range>
+    npm install <name>@<version range>

 ## DESCRIPTION

 This command installs a package, and any packages that it depends on.
+If the package has a shrinkwrap file, the installation of dependencies will be driven by that.
+See npm-shrinkwrap(1).

 A `package` is: